The LerpTo

 and a float

 value representing the interpolation fraction.
-The fraction should be between 0 and 1, where 0 represents the current transform and 1 represents the target transform.
+The fraction should be between 0 and 1, where 0 represents the start position and 1 represents the target position.